 \section{Binary Mixtures with Viscoelastic Phases}

 In this section we describe problems where both phase segregation and viscoelasticity are present.
-First of all we switch on phase segregation: when ${\cal G}>{\cal G}_c$ in equation (\ref{eq:SCforce}), with ${\cal G}_c$ a critical value of the coupling constant, the resulting physical domain is partitioned into two different subdomains, each with a majority of one of the two components, with the interface between the two components described as a thin layer of thickness $\xi$ where the fluid properties change smoothly.
+First of all we switch on immiscibility: when ${\cal G}>{\cal G}_c$ in equation (\ref{eq:SCforce}), with ${\cal G}_c$ a critical value of the coupling constant, the binary mixture separates into two phases, each with a majority of one of the two components and with the interface between the two phases described as a thin layer of thickness $\xi$ across which the fluid properties change smoothly.
 The values of the interface thickness and the mobility $\mu$ (see equation (\ref{DIFFUSIONCURRENT})) need to be larger than those suggested by physical considerations in order to make the simulations affordable.
 They are empirically tuned in order to match the analytical predictions of sharp-interface hydrodynamics (see later).\\ We will then apply our numerical approach to the characterization of deformation of droplets in confined geometries, where the involved phases may possess a viscoelastic nature.
 This is a relevant problem, for example, when determining the properties of emulsions microstructures \cite{Christopher07,Seeman12}.
 Emulsions play an important role in a huge variety of applications, including foods, cosmetics, chemical and material processing \cite{Larson}.
 Deformation, break-up and coalescence of droplets occur during flow, and the control over these processes is imperative to synthesize the desired macroscopic behaviour of the emulsion.
 Most of the times, the synthesis of the emulsion takes place in presence of confinement, and relevant constituents have commonly a viscoelastic -rather than Newtonian- nature.
 The ``single'' drop problem has been considered to be the simplest model: in the case of dilute emulsions with negligible droplets interactions, the dynamics of a single drop indeed provides complete information about the emulsion behaviour.
-Single drop deformation has been extensively studied and reviewed in the literature for the case of Newtonian \cite{Taylor34,Grace,Stone,Rallison} and also non-Newtonian fluids \cite{Greco02,Guido11,Minale10,Minale04}.
+Single drop deformation has been extensively studied and reviewed in the literature for the case of Newtonian \cite{Taylor34,Grace,Stone,Rallison} and also non-Newtonian fluids \cite{Greco02,Minale04,Minale10,Guido11}.